guoxuesong/deepstacks/README.md

 it 0, macro 'share' and 'call' will handle it.

 # Flags
+Following flags take effect in order:

+'op': callable, bottom_layer should be tuple, ElemwiseMergeLayer, use bottom_layer as incomings, flags['op'] as merge_function.

+'add': equal to flags['op':theano.tensor.add]

+'sub': equal to flags['op':theano.tensor.sub]

-Following flags take effect in order, if any of these three take effect, 'num_filters' will be IGNORED:
+If any of the following three flags take effect, 'num_filters' would be IGNORED:

 'maxpool': Pool[123]DLayer mode='max',use filter_size as pool_size, use stride